nsidc/open-science-reading-club/meetings/2024-02-01_kickoff/index.md

 each reflect a different speaker.
 When there was consensus in our notes, that will be called out explicitly.

-Quotes without context, e.g. "attractive fields", can be found in the reading :smile:
+Quoted terms without context, e.g. "attractive fields", can be found in the reading!
+:book:

 ## Attendees